 Like many beaches in Molokai, we suggest only swimming during calm seas.
-Papohaku Beach can feature strong currents and there are no lifeguards on duty.
+Papohaku Beach can feature strong currents, and there are no lifeguards on duty.

 Popohaku has bathrooms, showers, and picnic tables.
 You can also camp overnight for a fee.
 Papohaku’s west-facing shore is also perfect for sunsets.

-Also known as Kumimi Beach, this stretch of white sands can be found on Molokai’s east shore at mile marker 20.
+Also known as Kumimi Beach, this stretch of white sand can be found on Molokai’s east shore at mile marker 20.
 Murphy’s Beach is a rarity on the island, as it features calm waters throughout the year, offering some of Molokai’s best snorkeling.

 Murphy’s Beach is a narrow beach backed by ironwood trees, with shallow translucent water perfect for young families and newbie swimmers.

-If you can, arrive at high tide, so you’re swimming above golden sand, rather than the rocky bottom.
+If you can, arrive at high tide, so you’re swimming above golden sand rather than the rocky bottom.
 As you explore, you’ll come across a variety of exotic native fish before eventually stumbling upon the beautiful coral reef.

 Although it has a well-earned reputation for calm seas, if waves are breaking against the reef, enjoy the view from the safety of the soft sand.